 During assessment for sensory integration difficulties, a therapist will use clinical reasoning to start to hypothesise which sensory systems may be contributing to a person’s presentation and current difficulties in participation in everyday life.
 You can watch a therapist do a version of these tests here.
 Depending on what a therapist is seeing as they assess, they will choose which are the right ones to do next and in what order.

-The ASI WISE team are out and about in Northamptonshire, sharing knowledge and skills about Ayres Sensory Integration with the mental health teams from Berrywood Hospital, part of Northamptonshire Healthcare NHS Foundation Trust.
+The ASI WISE team are out and about in Northamptonshire in 2018, sharing knowledge and skills about Ayres Sensory Integration with the mental health teams at Berrywood Hospital, part of Northamptonshire Healthcare NHS Foundation Trust.

 The ASI Wise lecture team have been at Abbot’s Lea School in Liverpool this weekend with a fantastic group of committed and enthusiastic occupational therapists, speech and language therapists and teachers exploring the use of sensory strategies and Ayres’ Sensory Integration therapy to support children, young people and adults mental and wellbeing health.